elayer/Amazon-Computer-Project/README.md

 I first tried a few different linear models and some variations of them:

-* starting with Linear regression, and then trying Lasso, Ridge, and ElasticNet to see if the results would change since we have many binary columns.
+* Starting with Linear regression, and then trying Lasso, Ridge, and ElasticNet to see if the results would change since we have many binary columns.

 * This then led me to try Random Forest, XGBoost, and CatBoost regression because of the sparse binary/categorical nature of most of the attributes in the data.